FunnelNet: An End-to-End Deep Learning Framework to Monitor Digital Heart Murmur in Real-Time: Methods

 Let $x$ be the sequence of audio data points represented by $x = \{ x_1, x_2, x_3 \ldots x_n \}$ and $\mu$ be the mean of the sequence of audio data points.

 Also, $\sigma$ is the standard deviation of the audio data points:

 Here, $t$ is the conditional limit for the original data point $x_i \in x$, and $p$ is the multiplicative factor known as \emph{patience}, which determines the strictness of the acceptance rate of the input amplitudes.
 In our experiment, we used $p=3$ as the \emph{patience} value to determine an input as an outlier.
-If $x$ crosses the limit in amplitude compared to $t$, then $x$ is cut to a maximum value of $t$, producing the outlier-free signal $\Tilde{x}$ as shown in (see Supplementary Figure 2 for details).
+If $x$ crosses the limit in amplitude compared to $t$, then $x$ is cut to a maximum value of $t$, producing the outlier-free signal $\Tilde{x}$ as shown in \autoref{fig_audio_n_outliers}.